 (Bii) sSlopes steeper than 50% where the Erosion Hazard Rating is high or extreme

-(2iii) Tractor Operations shall be prohibited on slopes over 50% which lead without flattening to sufficiently dissipate water flow and trap sediment before it reaches a Watercourse or Lake.
+(2iii) Except for Tethered Operations, Tractor Operations shall be prohibited on slopes over 50% which lead without flattening to sufficiently dissipate water flow and trap sediment before it reaches a Watercourse or Lake.

 (32) On slopes between 50% and 65% where the Erosion Hazard Rating is moderate, and all slope percentages are for Average Slope steepness based on sample areas that are 20 acres, or less if proposed by the RPF or required by the Director, heavy equipment, except for Tethered Operations, shall be limited to:

-(Ai) eExisting Tractor Roads that do not require reconstruction , or
+(Ai) eExisting Tractor Roads that do not require reconstruction and Skid Paths, or

 (Bii) [Coast only] nNew Tractor Roads at a location that has been shown on the PlanTHP map, flagged by an RPF or Supervised Designee prior to the pre-harvest inspection or, when a pre-harvest inspection is not required, prior to the start of Timber Operations, and approved by the Director.